CHH/sirel/README.md

 $users = new \Sirel\Table("users");
 ```

-Additionally the Table Object can be accessed as Array, to retrieve an Object
+The Table Instance can additionally be accessed like an Array to get an Instance of an Attribute.
-representation of an Attribute.
-If no attribute is defined, then it returns
-an instance of `Sirel\Attribute\Attribute`.
+If no attribute is defined, then it returns a new instance of `Sirel\Attribute\Attribute`.

 ```php
 <?php